GHC 18 Scholarship applications are closed. We will open Scholarship applications for GHC 19 in January.

-- Student scholars have an understanding of how attending GHC will have an impact on the scholar and the message they take back to school and their community.
+- Student scholars have an understanding of how attending GHC will have an impact on them and any messages or key learnings they take back to share at their schools.

 - You must be teaching at an accredited college or university at the time of the conference.
 We do not award scholarships to High School teachers, as the conference does not provide programming for K-12.

 - You must teach in a degree program such as, but not limited to, computer science, computer engineering, or a related technical discipline such as electrical engineering, human-computer interaction, math, physics, or management information systems.